kyaraaraujo/to_do_list/README.md

 # To Do List

-This project is my first Flutter App and it is for study purpose, in this app is possible to add or remove tasks from a list in memory.
+This project is my first Flutter App and it is for study purpose, in this app is possible to add or remove tasks from a list in memory, to scroll up and down (when the list becomes bigger) and by a long press it's going to show a dialog to confirm the exclusion of that task.

 <div align="center">